Urlife - Camden Council

 The brief was to extend scope of content, and update audience engagement with a Camden Council web site providing information about sensitive issues surrounding sex, drugs, and mental health, to young people in the borough.

 In trying to achieve a relatable tone of voice, we collaborated in the production of a series of videos of walks, bike rides, and skate board trips through favourite places in the area with young people from Regent's High that became the basis for the site.
-The idea was to position key information and the availability of services as an extension of associations of both familiarity and excitement associated with the neighborhood, accessible from home computers as well as a range of mobile devices.
+The idea was to position key information and the availability of services as an extension of associations of both familiarity and excitement associated with the neighbourhood, accessible from home computers as well as a range of mobile devices.

 BA (Honours) Graphic Design graduate Duarte Carrilho da Graca included young people from the borough in the process and ran workshops and informal design activities so that they could participate and contribute.
 Local sixth form students from Regent High School and LaSwap gave ideas for links, content and sections and CSM BA (Honours) Graphic Design graduate Frank Wardynski was commissioned to produce the header videos for the website.
 He worked extensively with local sixth form students, who also feature in the series of short videos filmed on location around Camden.